Who doesn't love chocolate? It's smooth and creamy and undeniably one of life’s simple pleasures.

 Boosts Brain Function

 If your brain needs a boost, chocolate can help.
-Researchers have conducted a number of studies on the effect of chocolate on the mind, and the results have been positive.
+Researchers have conducted a number of studies on the effects of chocolate on the mind, and the results have been positive.
 For example, one study found that individuals given high-flavonol cocoa for a period of five days exhibited signs of increased blood flow to the brain.4

 Further studies on the effect of chocolate on the brain showed cognitive-boosting benefits for elderly chocolate consumers.
 One, in particular, found that chocolate consumption boosted cognitive function in adults from the ages of 70-74.5